AryamanTheProjectMaker/Aryaman-Gesture-Control-Robot-BSE-Year-2/index.md

 For my 2nd Mile Stone I accomplished:
--The robot being able to turn in a 90 degree angle -Being able to move in all direction,forward, bakcwards,left and right -Being able to do a combined precided path, like forward, then turn left, then backwards, etc
+- The robot being able to turn in a 90 degree angle
+- Being able to move in all direction,forward, bakcwards,left and right
+- Being able to do a combined precided path, like forward, then turn left, then backwards, etc

 **Challenges**
 - Getting my Robot to be able to turn in a proper 90 degree angle